MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-c4335.md

 The line termination character of the first line of a source file is the old Macintosh style ('\r') as opposed to UNIX ('\n') or DOS ('\r\n').

 This warning is only issued once per translation unit.
-Therefore, if there are multiple `#include` directives that specify files in Macintosh format, C4335 will only be issued once.
+Therefore, if there are multiple `#include` directives that specify files in Macintosh format, C4335 is emitted once.

 One way to generate files in Macintosh format is by using the **Advanced Save Options** (on the **File** menu) in Visual Studio.